developer-onizuka/llamacpp-macOS/README.md

 ./bin/llama-cli -m ../../Docker/models/gpt-oss-20b-Q4_K_M.gguf -p "Please create readme.md file which explains how to use llama.cpp." -ngl 9999
 ```

-You can see the Metal GPUs are actually used by llama-cli process.<br>
+You can see the Metal GPUs are actually used by llama-cli process.<br><br>
 <img src="https://github.com/developer-onizuka/llamacpp-macOS/blob/main/gpt-oss-20b.png" width="800">